BlueSCSI/BlueSCSI-v2/lib/ZuluSCSI_platform_template/README.md

 The bare minimum to support a new platform is to:

-1. Make a copy of the `AzulSCSI_platform_template` folder to a new name, e.g. `AzulSCSI_platform_MyCustomHardware`
+1. Make a copy of the `ZuluSCSI_platform_template` folder to a new name, e.g. `ZuluSCSI_platform_MyCustomHardware`
 2. Make a copy of the `[env:template]` section to a new name, e.g. `[env:MyCustomHardware]`
-3. Edit `AzulSCSI_platform_gpio.h` to match the pinout of your platform.
+3. Edit `ZuluSCSI_platform_gpio.h` to match the pinout of your platform.
-4. Edit `AzulSCSI_platform.h` for the hardware access functions implemented in your platform.
+4. Edit `ZuluSCSI_platform.h` for the hardware access functions implemented in your platform.
 5. Edit `scsiPhy.cpp` to enable the `RST` and `BSY` interrupts.

 Required IO capabilities
 ------------------------

-The minimum IO capabilities for AzulSCSI firmware are:
+The minimum IO capabilities for ZuluSCSI firmware are:

 * Bidirectional access to SCSI data bus: `DB0`-`DB7`, `DBP`
 * Bidirectional access to SCSI signal `BSY`, with rising edge interrupt.